Department receives two `Best in the Nation' awards.

 Prior to joining Oklahoma, Bassity served as coordinator for public relations on the 2006-07 Denny's Professional Bowlers Association Tour.
 In that role, he was responsible for all media relations duties for the Tour and nearly 60 professional bowlers, including proactive media outreach, interacting with national and local media covering PBA tournaments and securing potential PBA title and on-air sponsors.

 During his career, Bassity has also served as a NFL sideline producer for Westwood One, the exclusive national radio carrier of the NFL and as a member of the NBA's Oklahoma City Thunder game-night staff.

 Bassity earned his bachelor's degree in public relations from the University of Oklahoma in 2005.
-He lives in Houston and was married to Alison Organ on July 10, 2015.
+He lives in Houston with his wife, Alison.